GSA/search.digitalgov.gov/_posts/2013-09-09-display-overview.md

 ***Did you know?***  Searchers may narrow results by time period for any [RSS](/sites/manual/rss.html) feeds.
 See, for example, results for a [search on *jobs* narrowed to press articles in the last week on WhiteHouse.gov](http://search.whitehouse.gov/search/news?affiliate=wh&channel=6&m=false&query=jobs&tbs=w).

 ***Did you know?***  For any of your [RSS](/sites/manual/rss.html) feeds that you've extended with a contributor, publisher, or subject [Dublin Core](http://dublincore.org/documents/dcmi-terms) ![External link](https://9fddeb862c037f6d2190-f1564c64756a8cfee25b6b19953b1d23.ssl.cf2.rackcdn.com/external_link.gif) property, searchers may narrow results by the three facets.
 We'll display "Contributor," "Publisher," and "Subject" as the default names.
 Email us at <USASearch@gsa.gov> to if you want to customize these display names.

+***Did you know?*** You can also add the type-ahead search suggestions to your homepage, or wherever you have a search box on your website, by adding our [JavaScript snippet](/sites/manual/code.html) before the closing `<body>` tag on your HTML web pages.